 Conferences/Banqueting (20/200); business centre; free broadband wifi.
 Rooms 11 (6 executive, 1 family, 2 single, 5 shower only, all en-suite & no smoking).
 B&B from €80-95 pps, ss €20.
 Midweek DB&B from about €76pps.
 Children welcome (under 5s free in parents room); no pets; room service (all day).
 Fly fishing, garden, walking.
 Surfing & golf nearby.
 Closed Dec-Feb.

 Orders are taken in The Armada Bar or in the adjoining sitting-room which, with its large open fire of turf and timber logs, gives off a warm comfortable feeling - as does the welcome of Restaurant Manager Daniel Mayr and the mainly local staff.

 This is carried into the restaurant, which is full of character and illuminated by candles of all shapes and sizes.
 Oak panelled walls, a ceiling of oak baulks (also from the Armada salvage), large rustic floor tiles and the flickering shadows created by diners and staff all add to the atmosphere.

 But there is more than atmosphere to this appealing restaurant.
-Head Chef Stephen Lenahan, who has been in charge of the kitchens for well over a decade, is committed to local suppliers and produce - meats, game in season, seafood, organic vegetables from nearby Enniscoe House; admirably seasonal menus include a predictably amusing quotation from Brillat-Savarin (on how to spot a potentially congenial dining companion by their appearance), but they begin in the best possible place, with warmly worded thanks to 'Respected Suppliers' and details of the produce they grow in their own polytunnel.
+Head Chef Stephen Lenahan, who has been in charge of the kitchens for well over a decade, is committed to local suppliers and produce - meats, game in season, seafood, organic vegetables from nearby Enniscoe House; admirably seasonal menus include a predictably amusing quotation from Brillat-Savarin (on how to spot a potentially congenial dining companion by their appearance), but they begin in the best possible place, with warmly worded thanks to 'Respected Suppliers'.